bekk/bekk-christmas/post/thecloud/can-kubernetes-save-microsoft-azure.md

 # Kubernetes, hallelujah!

+First and foremost, yes, Kubernetes is complex.
+But, some of the complexity is abstracted away when using a managed Kubernetes service such as AKS (Azure Kubernetes Service).

-Yes, Kubernetes is complex.
-Azure Kubernetes Service (AKS) is fairly new and not the best on the market, but it solves the majority of the problems I’ve talked about in this blog post.
+AKS is fairly new and not the best on the market, but it solves the majority of the problems I’ve talked about in this blog post.
 AKS is getting full attention from Microsoft while App Services are stagnating.
 On top of that, Kubernetes benefits from a rich ecosystem supported by a vibrant community and a number of commercial companies.

-**Kubernetes is the only viable alternative for running applications in Azure.**
+**In conclusion, Kubernetes is the only viable alternative for running applications in Azure.**